HYZ17/HYZ17.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a first-year PhD student in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), [Department of Computer Science and Engineering](https://cse.hkust.edu.hk).
+Hi, I am a second-year PhD student in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), [Department of Computer Science and Engineering](https://cse.hkust.edu.hk).
 I am fortunate to be advised by Prof. [Junxian He](https://jxhe.github.io/).
 Before that, I received the bachelor degree in Computer Science in [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2023.

 ## Research Interests
 I am primarily focused on large language models, particularly in advancing their reasoning capabilities and multimodal understanding.
 To achieve this, my research interests lie in: